Still no timetable for returning Boeing 787 to flight

 ANA, which flies the most Dreamliners of any airline, is due to announce further flight cancellation plans on Thursday.
 The airline also said it may have to scale back its next two-year business plan because the 787 was to have been such a central part of that forecast.

-Boeing’s main competitor, EADS, said on Wednesday it did not expect the problems with the 787 to affect the certification of its own rival plane, the Airbus A350.
+Boeing’s main competitor, EADS EAD.PA, said on Wednesday it did not expect the problems with the 787 to affect the certification of its own rival plane, the Airbus A350.

 “We will do what is needed to avoid the same problems,” EADS strategy chief Marwan Lahoud told France’s Radio Classic.